 - Learning Outcomes

-- Students will gain an understanding of:
+Students who successfully complete this paper will gain an understanding of:

 - The jurisprudential and international law background to the NZBORA